Can a Friend or Someone I Already Know Adopt My Baby?

 How American Adoptions Can Help with an Independent Adoption

-While most women who contact our agency are in the very early stages of the adoption process, some women we work with have already found an adoptive family.
-These women often ask us, “Can my friend adopt my baby?”
+While most women who contact our agency are in the very early stages of the adoption process, some women we work with have already found an adoptive family for their baby.
+These women often ask us, “Can my friend adopt my baby?
+Can you give your baby up for adoption to someone you know?”

-Whether they plan on giving a baby up for adoption to a close friend, family member, or someone they’ve met through their own networking efforts, these arrangements are known as independent, or identified, adoption.
+The answer is yes.
+Whether they plan on “giving a baby up” for adoption to a friend, family member, or someone they’ve met through their own networking efforts, these arrangements are known as independent, or identified, adoptions.

 If this describes your situation, American Adoptions can offer the same services to you that we offer to all other prospective birth mothers.
-Here, learn more about identified adoption and the ways American Adoptions can help.
+Here, learn more about identified adoption, how to “give your child up” for adoption to a friend and the ways American Adoptions can help.

-It seems like a perfect scenario: “I want my friend to adopt my baby, and my friend wants to adopt my baby.”
+It seems like a perfect scenario: “I want my friend to adopt my baby, and my friend wants to adopt my baby.
+What could go wrong?”
 But before having a friend adopt your baby, it is important to consider whether this is truly the best possible outcome for yourself and your child.
 Consider the following questions:

 How well do you know the potential adoptive parents?
 Many expectant mothers initially feel more comfortable with identified adoption because they already know and trust the adoptive family.
 But how well do you really know them?
 Are they truly close friends, or someone you met through mutual friends or acquaintances?
 Keep in mind that these hopeful parents likely have not completed the thorough screening process all of American Adoptions’ families go through.